mesosphere/dcos-docs-site/pages/services/edge-lb/1.4/concepts/cloud-connector/index.md

 - Enables better load distribution across multiple instances of an Edge-LB pool.

-- Provides automated scale-up and scale-down adjustments for the Edge-LB pool.
+- Provides automated scale-up and scale-down adjustments for the Edge-LB pool and its load balancer instances.

 - Enables you to configure load balancing across multiple availability zones.

 You should note that, currently, Edge-LB only supports using AWS Network Load Balancers (NLB) for integrated cloud provider load balancing.
 For information about deploying and configuring AWS Network Load Balancers (NLB), see the AWS documentation for [Network Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html).

-# Configuration
+# Configuring cloud provider settings
-Cloud provider load balancers such as the AWS Network Load Balancer are configured with a top-level `cloudProvider` field.
-You can find the swagger definition for the `cloudProvider` field in the Edge-LB `swagger.json` file.
-For example:
+Cloud provider load balancers such as the AWS Network Load Balancer are configured with a top-level `cloudProvider` field in the Edge-LB pool configuration file.

+The following code excerpt illustrates how you can define the properties required for the `cloudProvider` field in the Edge-LB pool configuration file:

 ```json
 "cloudProvider": {